 Norwegians are the first to admit that their country is really expensive, but the truth is most Norwegians can afford to live in Norway in an expensive way.
 And the secret is that there are ways to avoid those expenses, if you really want to.

-In fact when Dan and I moved here last summer my aunt warned us that we shouldn’t expect to be able to save any money while living in Norway, yet even last month without really watching my finances I saved the equivalent of $1,300 while working 4 days a week at a supermarket (I’m excluding any money I made blogging).
-Norway on a budget is totally possible.
+In fact when Dan and I moved here last summer my aunt warned us that we shouldn’t expect to be able to save any money while living in Norway, yet even when I was working 4 days a week at a supermarket I saved an average of $1,300 a month without really watching my finances.
+These days this travel blog is my full-time job and I still save money here, so Norway on a budget is totally possible.